dalanmiller/uw_py-hw/README.md

 #### Chapter 8 ####
 * 8_10 brought me back to 6_6, which I dutifully executed.
 So glad I can do that crap in one line now.
+* Finished Ch 8.
+8_12 was a breeze until I tried perfecting my ouput to print on one line without whitespaces.
+Tried various methods used to trim spacing which did not work.
+A better solution might have been to output to a list and then print the join method, but I'm not quite there yet.

 ### In-class ###
 * Checking in